-The following are quotes that pertain to and will be relevant to you as Married Men —to help you to live with your wives in “an understanding way.”
+The following are quotes that are relevant to you as Married Men.
+They can help you to live with your wives in “an understanding way.”

 • Husbands, love your wives, just as Christ loved the church and gave himself up for her to make her holy, cleansing her by the washing with water through the word, and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless.
 (Ephesians 5:25-27)

-• If you love your wife, but she does not feel loved, or does not feel as loved as you know you love her, then her perception is the reality you must change.
-Do not get mad at her, figure out what you can do to show her the love you feel in a way she will perceive.
-(Paul Byerly, from The-generous-husband.com blog, “Reality and Perception: Feeling Loved”)
+• If you love your wife, but she does not feel loved, then her perception is the reality you must change.
+Do not get mad at her.
+Figure out what you can do to show her the love you feel in a way she will perceive.
+(Paul Byerly)

 • The Bible clearly makes men responsible not only for their actions but also for the condition of their marriages.
 The position of husband carries with it the charge of being spiritually responsible.
-And my responsibility to and relationship with my wife are to be just as Jesus’ responsibility to and relationship with the church.
-One pastor said to me, “Whenever I heard the expression ‘laying down your life,’ I always imagined it being like a marine jumping on a grenade and being killed to prevent his friends in the fox-hole from dying. and of course, I have always said, ‘Yes, I would be willing to die for my wife.’
+One pastor said to me, “Whenever I heard the expression ‘laying down your life,’ I always imagined it being like a marine jumping on a grenade and being killed to prevent his friends from dying.
+I have always said, ‘Yes, I would be willing to die for my wife.’

 “But you’re talking about something else here.
-You’re talking to me about learning to put my wife first in our marriage, about trying to meet her needs, even before meeting my own needs.
+You’re talking about learning to put my wife first in our marriage.
+You’re talking about trying to meet her needs, even before meeting my own needs.
 And if it comes to a situation where it’s a matter of opinion between my wife and me, I’m to give her opinions priority over mine.
 In other words, I’m to put consideration for my wife before my own needs in our everyday living.”
-(From the book, Discovering the Mind of a Woman, by Ken Nair)
+(Ken Nair)

 • I refer to my wife as my “God thermometer.”
-If I wake up and discover that I am not moved by the miracle of her life and love for me; if I am not cherishing her and honoring her, I look up and do a heart check with God.
-The fact is, God knows my wife far better than I do, and He cherishes her.
-The closer I grow to Him and the more time I spend communing with Him, the more He will share with me His heart for my wife.
+If I wake up and discover that I am not cherishing and honoring her, I need to do a heart check with God.
+The fact is, God knows my wife far better than I do.
+And He cherishes her.
+The closer I grow to Him, the more He will share with me His heart for my wife.
 I’ve come to learn that the state of my marriage has as much to say about my relationship with God as it does about my relationship with my wife.
-(Gary Thomas, from the Ncfliving.org article, The Transforming Miracle of Marriage)
+(Gary Thomas)

-• Too many men today make the assumption that they can work 12 hours a day, spend all of their spare time playing golf and/or pursuing their favorite hobby and sit and watch the same episode of Sports Center for hours and hours and their wife is ok with it because he happens to bring home the paycheck.
-I’ve had talks with men about this misconception before and they tell me, “I will slow down one day!”
-This is a lie …even if the man fully believes it.
-AND, if “one day” ever does arrive it will be a day full of regrets because the husband/father chose to pursue money and position and, as a result, had his own family become strangers that he tried to spend a week out of every year with.
-Yes, we should work hard …but working hard and being insane are two separate things.
-We are called to provide for our family …but not to sacrifice them.
-(Perry Noble, from the Preachitteachit.org article, “What a Wife Needs”)
+• Too many men today make the assumption that they can work 12 hours a day.
+And then they can spend all of their spare time pursuing their favorite hobby.
+They can watch the same episode of Sports Center for hours and their wife is ok because he brings home the paycheck.
+I’ve had talks with men about this misconception.
+They tell me, “I will slow down one day!”
+But this is a lie …even if the man fully believes it.
+AND, if “one day” ever does arrive it will be a day full of regrets.

 • Make loving your wife a part of your everyday schedule just like brushing your teeth.
 You can’t just brush your teeth once and expect to have fresh breath the rest of your life.
 The same is true with loving your wife.
 (Lysa Terkeurst, Capture Her Heart)